catalyst-team/catalyst/docs/core/logger.rst

 With such a simple API,
-we already provide integrations for `Tensorboard`_, `MLFlow`_, Comet, Neptune and Wandb monitoring systems.
+we already provide integrations for `Tensorboard`_, `MLFlow`_, Aim, Comet, Neptune and Wandb monitoring systems.
 All currently supported loggers you could find under the `Logger API section`_.